Position

 • Minimum of 5 years of experience in construction project management.

-• Proven track record of managing construction projects from inception to completion.
+• Proven track record of successfully managing construction projects from start to finish.

 • Strong knowledge of construction methods, materials, and legal regulations.